carbon-language/carbon-lang/llvm/docs/LangRef.rst

   of the called function.
 Inter-procedural optimizations work as usual as long as they take into account the first two properties.

+More specific types of operand bundles are described below.

+Deoptimization Operand Bundles
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Deoptimization operand bundles are characterized by the ``"deopt`` operand bundle tag.
+These operand bundles represent an alternate "safe" continuation for the call site they're attached to, and can be used by a suitable runtime to deoptimize the compiled frame at the specified call site.
+Exact details of deoptimization is out of scope for the language reference, but it usually involves rewriting a compiled frame into a set of interpreted frames.

+From the compiler's perspective, deoptimization operand bundles make the call sites they're attached to at least ``readonly``.
+They read through all of their pointer typed operands (even if they're not otherwise escaped) and the entire visible heap.
+Deoptimization operand bundles do not capture their operands except during deoptimization, in which case control will not be returned to the compiled frame.

 .. _moduleasm:

 Module-Level Inline Assembly